 Have you ever had a thought or a worry that wouldn’t go away no matter how hard you tried to ignore it?
 Did you know that research shows that trying not to think about something can often make intrusive thoughts more difficult to ignore?

-Let’s try an experiment: for the next 30 seconds, think about anything that you want to think about.
+For the next 30 seconds, think about anything that you want to think about.
 You can think about the most recent sports game, that funny viral video, a conversation you had with your best friend, or what you’re having for lunch (that’s probably what I’m thinking about).
 But whatever you do, DON’T think about a pink elephant.

 Okay, I’ll wait.
 No cheating!